 Open daily 10am–5pm

-Visit the Sam Miranda Wines website
+Visit Sam Miranda

-This charming winery is a must visit for any trip to the King Valley.
+This charming winery is a must-visit for any trip to the King Valley.
 As a pioneering specialist in Italian varietals, there’s a great range of Pinot Grigio, Arneis, Verduzzo, Prosecco, Sangiovese and Nebbiolo available to sample.
 And, with a boutique guest house among the vines, regular events, winery tours and cooking classes at Katrina Pizzini’s A tavola! cooking school, this family-run operation has something for everyone.

 175 King Valley Rd, Whitfield – view on our map